Remembering the life of Beatrice Gilles 2020

 Beatrice 'Bea' E. Gilles

+Bea worked hard and played harder.
+In the outdoors, she loved gardening, bird watching and growing anything she could get her hands on.
+An avid fisher-woman, her crowning achievement was a nine-pound Walleye that is proudly displayed at her cabin.
+She spent countless hours watching her children and grandchildren participate in plays, musicals and sports.
+Indoors, she was a prolific quilter, reader and crafter.
+She loved anything to help her express her artistic side.
+She loved to play cards and to help teach all of her grandkids to share in her love of the camaraderie and togetherness that card playing brings.

+Bea is preceded in death by her parents; her siblings, Ronald, Norbert, Lyle and Gerald.
+She is survived by her husband, Richard; her children, Stephen (Stephanie), Cheryl (Bryan) Van Riper and Bill (Heather); and grandchildren, Greg, Geoff, Gerry, Katie, Anna, Sean, and Elin; her sisters, Marilyn, Carol and Rita; her sister-in-law, Gloria; and nieces, Rita and Mary.

 A funeral Mass will be held at 11 a.m.
 Friday, Jan.
-31, in Mary Mother of the Church Parish at St. Thomas More Catholic Church, 2006 Weston St., La Crosse.
-The Rev. Brian D. Konopa will officiate with entombment to be held in the Garden Mausoleum in the Catholic Cemetery, La Crosse.
-Family and friends may visit form 9 a.m. until the time of Mass, Friday.
+31, in Mary, Mother of the Church Parish at St. Thomas More Catholic Church, 2006 Weston St., La Crosse.
+The Rev. Brian D. Konopa will officiate with entombment to be held in the St. Francis of Assisi Mausoleum in the Catholic Cemetery, La Crosse.
+Family and friends may visit from 9 a.m. until the time of Mass, Friday.

-The Blaschke & Schneider Funeral Home is assisting the family with arrangements.
-A complete obituary will follow.
+The Blaschke & Schneider funeral homes are assisting the family with arrangements.
+In lieu of flowers, memorials can be made to Aquinas Catholic Schools or Mary Mother of the Church.
+Online condolences may be made at www.blaschkeschneider.com.

+Beatrice "Bea" E. Gilles, 81, of La Crosse passed away Thursday, Jan.
+23, 2020, at her home.
+She was born in La Crosse in 1938, to Albert and Alvira Biesen.
+After graduating from Holy Trinity grade school, Bea attended Aquinas High School, where she expanded her love of music and prepared for a career in nursing.
+She graduated from St. Francis School of Nursing in 1959.
+In 1961, Bea wed the love of her life, Richard Gilles and started their family.

+Bea worked hard and played harder.
+In the outdoors, she loved gardening, bird watching and growing anything she could get her hands on.
+An avid fisher-woman, her crowning achievement was a nine-pound Walleye that is proudly displayed at her cabin.
+She spent countless hours watching her children and grandchildren participate in plays, musicals and sports.
+Indoors, she was a prolific quilter, reader and crafter.
+She loved anything to help her express her artistic side.
+She loved to play cards and to help teach all of her grandkids to share in her love of the camaraderie and togetherness that card playing brings.

+Bea is preceded in death by her parents; her siblings, Ronald, Norbert, Lyle and Gerald.
+She is survived by her husband, Richard; her children, Stephen (Stephanie), Cheryl (Bryan) Van Riper and Bill (Heather); and grandchildren, Greg, Geoff, Gerry, Katie, Anna, Sean, and Elin; her sisters, Marilyn, Carol and Rita; her sister-in-law, Gloria; and nieces, Rita and Mary.

 A funeral Mass will be held at 11 a.m.
 Friday, Jan.
-31, in Mary Mother of the Church Parish at St. Thomas More Catholic Church, 2006 Weston St., La Crosse.
-The Rev. Brian D. Konopa will officiate with entombment to be held in the Garden Mausoleum in the Catholic Cemetery, La Crosse.
-Family and friends may visit form 9 a.m. until the time of Mass, Friday.
+31, in Mary, Mother of the Church Parish at St. Thomas More Catholic Church, 2006 Weston St., La Crosse.
+The Rev. Brian D. Konopa will officiate with entombment to be held in the St. Francis of Assisi Mausoleum in the Catholic Cemetery, La Crosse.
+Family and friends may visit from 9 a.m. until the time of Mass, Friday.

-The Blaschke & Schneider Funeral Home is assisting the family with arrangements.
-A complete obituary will follow.
+The Blaschke & Schneider funeral homes are assisting the family with arrangements.
+In lieu of flowers, memorials can be made to Aquinas Catholic Schools or Mary Mother of the Church.
+Online condolences may be made at www.blaschkeschneider.com.

 Send flowersSend flowers